mikeal/ipjs/README.md

 That's it ;)

-You can also compile a your tests.
+You can also compile your tests.

 ```
 npx ipjs build --tests